Elon Musk's Tesla races ahead of rising costs with price hikes | Business

 "Our own factories have been running below capacity for several quarters as supply chain became the main limiting factor, which is likely to continue through the rest of 2022," Tesla said in a statement.
 The price increases are designed to cover higher costs for the next six to 12 months, which protects Tesla on orders for cars that it may not deliver for a year.

-Its earnings per share was $3.22, beatings analysts' estimates of $2.26.
 Tesla's pre-tax profit (EBITDA) per vehicle delivered rose by more than 60% to $16,203 in the latest quarter compared with a year earlier.

-Tesla shut down its Chinese factory for about three weeks before resuming production gradually this week.
-"Although limited production has recently restarted, we continue to monitor the situation closely," Tesla said on Wednesday.
-Tesla, which does not advertise its products, said its vehicle orders spiked on the day after Super Bowl games during which other automakers aired a number of commercials about their electric vehicles.
-For example, Leonardo DiCaprio-backed Polestar's ad took a potshot at Tesla and Volkswagen .
+Tesla said it has lost about a month of build volume out of its Shanghai factory due to COVID-related shutdowns.
+It said production is resuming at limited levels, which will impact total build and delivery volume in the second quarter.

+Musk expected Tesla's total production in the current quarter to be similar to that of the first quarter.
+LITHIUM IS SOFTWARE

+Musk said lithium is responsible for cost increases and "a limiting factor" to EV growth.
+He encouraged companies to get into the lithium business, which he said would generate high margins thanks to high prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)